 How to make:

 Classically the Stinger is shaken and served straight-up in a chilled coupe.
-However, we think it makes for a more refreshing peppermint and cognac digestif when served over crushed ice.
+However, I think it makes for a more refreshing peppermint and brandy digestif when served over crushed ice.